-All applications, reports or information submitted to the Department shall be signed and certified.
+All applications, reports or information submitted to the Department or the EPA shall be signed and certified.

 - 1. All permit applications shall be signed by either a principal executive officer or ranking elected official. - 2.
 All reports required by the permit and other information requested by the Department shall be signed by a person described above or by a duly authorized representative of that person.
 A person is considered a duly authorized representative only if: - a.
 The authorization is made in writing by a person described above and submitted to the Department; and - b.
-The authorization specifies either an individual or a position having responsibility for the overall operation of the regulated facility, such as the position of plant manager, superintendent, position of equivalent responsibility, or an individual or position having overall responsibility for environmental matters.
+The authorization specified either an individual or a position having responsibility for the overall operation of the regulated facility or activity, such as the position of plant manager, operator of a well or a well field, superintendent, position of equivalent responsibility, or an individual or position having overall responsibility for environmental matters for the company.
 (A duly authorized representative may thus be either a named individual or an individual occupying a named position.) - 3.
 Changes to authorization.
 If an authorization under Part IV.G.2 of this permit is no longer accurate because a different individual or position has responsibility for the overall operation of the facility, a new authorization satisfying the requirements of Part IV.G.2 of this permit must be submitted to the Department prior to or together with any reports, information, or applications to be signed by an authorized representative. - 4.
 Certification.
 Any person signing a document under this section shall make the following certification: